vamshinani77/Bufferoverflow/README.md

 # Bufferoverflow
-Steps to conduct a Buffer Overflow attacl
+Steps to conduct a Buffer Overflow attack
   1) Spiking
   2) Fuzzing
   3) Finding the Offset